 - CRUK blog.
 NHS to roll out mobile lung cancer scanning across England.
 February 2019.

-As well as the projects funded as part of the NHS England TLHC programme, there is also other activity happening in the NHS such as in Manchester and Liverpool, where eligible members of the local population are being invited to attend a lung health check.
+As well as the projects funded as part of the NHS England TLHC programme, there is also other activity happening in the NHS such as in Manchester and Liverpool, where eligible people in the local population are being invited to attend a lung health check.

 There is also ongoing research activity, including the Yorkshire Lung Screening Trial which is adding to the evidence base around the feasibility of a lung screening programme and SUMMIT which aims to evaluate a blood test designed to detect multiple types of cancer, including lung cancer.

 At the moment targeted lung screening is only available in certain parts of England and is not offered across the devolved nations, but there is interest in seeing what might be possible in the future.
+However, CRUK have created a ‘GP Insight for Scotland’ resource to support Scottish GPs to diagnose lung cancer early.
 On top of this, even in areas with activity not everyone will be invited to a lung health check, and not all attendees will meet the threshold for receiving a low dose CT scan.